loystonpais/nixcraft/README.md

     nixcraft = {
       /*
       * Options starting with underscore such as _clientSettings are for advanced use case
-      * options under instance.<name>.settings are common minecraft settings that are shared between client and servers
+      * Most instance options (such as java, mod loaders) are generic.
+There are also client/server specific options
-      * Settings are mostly inferred to avoid duplication.
+      * Options are mostly inferred to avoid duplication.
         Ex: minecraft versions and mod loader versions are automatically inferred if mrpack is set

       * Instances are placed under ~/.local/share/nixcraft/client/instances/<name> or ~/.local/share/nixcraft/server/instances/<name>